JanHerca/urantiapedia/output/wikijs/en/article/Chris_and_Nicole_Raguetly/Presentation_Du_Livre_DUrantia.md

 That said, we will have to judge.
 And it is not because we know the name of the author that the book will be good, and it is not because we _think we know_ the name of the author that the book is really his.
 The story begins with Moses who tells his own death and continues with Homer who could well be multiple and in modern times by Shakespeare.
 But in fact what does it matter whether it was a certain Homer or a certain Shakespeare who wrote?
 The texts have made and still make the delight of millions of readers and spectators.

 You have to agree to undertake reading The Urantia Book with a touch of frustration.
 You will say: I do not know the name of the contact personality who made the publication of this book possible.
 Fine, but I am going to be very critical.
 Well, bravo!
 Be critical, but stay honest!
 The book itself talks about sincerity!
-It even says that these are the keys to the kingdom: Sincerity, more sincerity and more sincerity...
-[UB 39:4.14](/en/The_Urantia_Book/39#p4_14) It is when leaving the theater that you can say I liked the play, not after five minutes, when the characters are not even definable and the spectator knows nothing about the action.
+It even says that these are the keys to the kingdom: Sincerity, more sincerity and more sincerity... <a id="a75_422"></a>[UB 39:4.14](/en/The_Urantia_Book/39#p4_14) It is when leaving the theater that you can say I liked the play, not after five minutes, when the characters are not even definable and the spectator knows nothing about the action.
 Do the same with the _Urantia Book_, read it in its entirety and only then can you say: No, it's a parody, I'm keeping my skepticism or my traditional religion, or: Yes, but there are things I don't agree with.

 <figure id="Figure_2" class="image urantiapedia image-style-align-left">
 <img src="/image/article/Le_Lien/images_03/057.jpg">